 If your neighbor needs to go to the hospital because of that slip and fall, your home insurance coverage will kick in to cover the medical expenses.
 Home insurance covers you if a guest gets injured at your place or if you accidentally cause injury to someone outside your home.

-How much are home insurance rates in D.C.?
+How much is homeowners insurance in Washington D.C.?

 Homeowner’s insurance does not have a standard policy price for residents of D.C.
 Of course, a Georgetown brownstone or stucco home will pay a different monthly premium than a Master’s student who owns a two-bedroom home in Brookland.

-According to Bankrate, D.C. residents can get a pretty good deal when it comes to homeowners insurance rates.
-The average cost of homeowners insurance in D.C. is around $1,211 per year.
-The national average for homeowners insurance is $1,477 in comparison.
+According to Value Penguin, D.C. residents can get a pretty good deal when it comes to homeowners insurance rates.
+The average cost of homeowners insurance in D.C. is around $1,560 per year.
+The national average for homeowners insurance is $2,151 in comparison.
 How much you pay on homeowners insurance depends on your coverage limits, your insurer, your property, and your deductible.

 What are the different types of homeowners insurance?